Careers360 Logo

 • Go through the AOR exam syllabus PDF and the previous year's question papers for the AOR exam.
 The question papers will give you a fair idea of the nature of the questions asked in the examination.

 • Now, refer to the standard study material for the AOR exam.
-These include recommended books, judgements of the Supreme Court of India along with commentaries.
+These include recommended books, judgments of the Supreme Court of India, along commentaries.
 Good books often incorporate the latest updates in the Supreme Court AOR exam syllabus.

 • Refer to the leading cases provided by the Supreme Court of India for Paper 4.